Skip to main content

 Where to learn more: Read the wolf-hybrid laws for your state.

 Can I take legal action?
-If your state bans wolf-dogs, your dog can be removed from your care and killed or brought to a rescue organization.
-If your state allows ownership and there is a conflict with a person or officials, you may need an attorney to navigate the restrictive nature of wolf-hybrid ownership.
+States can remove wolf dogs from your care under state law.
+Your furry friend could face euthanasia or go to a rescue organization.
+Suppose your state allows ownership, and there is a conflict with a person or officials.
+In that case, you may need an attorney to navigate the restrictive nature of wolf-hybrid ownership.

 Pet Insurance and Dog Breeds

-Your homeowner's insurance policy may not cover certain dog breeds and injuries that could occur on your property.
+Your homeowner's insurance policy or renter's insurance policy may not cover certain dog breeds and injuries that could happen on your property.

 Household Pet Amount Restrictions

 Most local ordinances limit the number of pets you can have in one household.
-For many cities, the limit is three, but it can be less in urban areas or more in rural areas.
+For many cities, the limit is three, but urban areas might allow fewer while rural areas allow more.

-This is not often enforced unless there is a problem with noise, smells, or suspected hoarding.
+This is only sometimes enforced unless there is a problem with noise, smells, or suspected hoarding.
 If you have two dogs and your partner moves in with two dogs, you might have suspicious neighbors report you.
 If a neighbor complains about your dogs, you should try to work out the issues before they go to the authorities.

 Where to learn more: Your city's code of ordinances for animal amount regulations.